yazzzuk/AttacktheCloud6/docs/ThunderDome CTF/ThunderDome -  Flag 3 - An Absent Defense.md

 Invoke-RefreshToMSGraphToken -domain massive-pharma.com -refreshToken "<token>"
 ```

 Now this is interesting.
-We get an error which states the refresh token has expired due to inactivity and because it was `inactive for 90.00:00:00` (remember I said it typically the default lifetime is 90 days):
+We get an error which states the refresh token has expired due to inactivity and because it was `inactive for 90.00:00:00` (remember I said that typically the default lifetime is 90 days):

 ![img]({{ '/assets/images/flag3/Untitled 2.png' | relative_url }}){: .center-image }